 Complying with even the most well-designed federal rules can be complex, costly, and not particularly amenable to new entrants.
 This is not to say that there are no federally chartered digital asset banking institutions as mentioned previously in this document.
 To the contrary, there are several that received their charter in 2021 alone.
 Anchorage, the first digital asset bank, received OCC approval in early 2021.
 This is in addition to the numerous legacy financial institutions that are beginning to offer Bitcoin and other crypto related services, such as the Bank of NY Mellon, the oldest bank in the nation.
-The services are the say that the services are the say that the services are the say that the say the say that th
+The services are the same of the services are the same of the services are the same of the services.